Table of Contents

 Underactive Thyroid (Hypothyroidism)

-• Weight Gain: Finding it hard to lose weight despite a healthy diet and exercise.
+- Weight Gain: Difficulty losing weight despite diet and exercise.

-• Skin and Hair Changes: Dry skin, brittle nails, or thinning hair (especially the outer third of the eyebrows).
+- Skin and Hair: Dry skin, brittle nails, or thinning eyebrows.

 Overactive Thyroid (Hyperthyroidism)

-• Weight Loss: Unexpected weight loss despite a normal or increased appetite.
+- Weight Loss: Unexpected loss despite a normal appetite.

 The Blue Horizon Method: A Structured Journey

-We don't believe that testing is a "first resort."
-Instead, we advocate for a clinically responsible, phased approach to managing your health.
+We advocate for a clinically responsible, phased approach to managing your health.

 Food Intolerance vs. Thyroid Symptoms

-It is common for people to confuse thyroid issues with food intolerances because the symptoms often overlap—particularly bloating, fatigue, and skin flare-ups.
+Thyroid issues and food intolerances often share symptoms like bloating, fatigue, and skin flare-ups.

 Why a "Normal" Result Might Not Be the Whole Story

-In the UK, the reference range for TSH is quite broad.
-A "normal" result might be anywhere from 0.5 to 4.5 mIU/L. However, many people find they feel their best when their TSH is at the lower end of that range (around 1.0 to 2.0).
+In the UK, the reference range for TSH is broad (0.5 to 4.5 mIU/L).
+However, many people feel best when their TSH is at the lower end (around 1.0 to 2.0).

-This is a condition where your TSH is slightly elevated, but your T4 is still within the normal range.
-Some GPs prefer to "wait and see," while others may consider treatment if you have strong symptoms or are trying to conceive.
-Having the data for T4 and T3 alongside TSH is crucial for identifying this "grey area."
+Subclinical Hypothyroidism This occurs when TSH is slightly elevated, but Free T4 is still "normal."
+Having data for Free T4 and Free T3 alongside TSH is crucial for identifying this "grey area."

-As we mentioned, your body has to convert T4 into the active T3.
-If you have a nutrient deficiency (like low Selenium or Zinc) or high levels of the stress hormone cortisol, this conversion can be impaired.
-In a standard test that only looks at TSH and T4, this "conversion gap" remains invisible.
+The Conversion Issue Your body must convert T4 into active T3.
+Nutrient deficiencies (like Selenium or Zinc) or high stress (cortisol) can impair this.
+In a standard test looking only at TSH and Free T4, this "conversion gap" remains invisible.

 Factors That Can Interfere With Your Results